Kate Capshaw

-Kathleen Sue Spielberg (née Nail; born November 3, 1953), known professionally as Kate Capshaw, is a retired American actress.
-She is best known for her portrayal of Willie Scott, an American nightclub singer and performer in Indiana Jones and the Temple of Doom (1984), directed by eventual husband Steven Spielberg.
-Since then, she starred in Dreamscape (1984), Power (1986), SpaceCamp (1986), Black Rain (1989), Love Affair (1994), Just Cause (1995), and The Love Letter (1999).
-Her portraiture work has been shown in the Smithsonian National Portrait Gallery.
+Kathleen Sue Spielberg (née Nail; born November 3, 1953), known professionally as Kate Capshaw, is an American former actress and painter.
+She is best known for her portrayal of Willie Scott, an American nightclub singer and performer in Indiana Jones and the Temple of Doom (1984), directed by her eventual husband Steven Spielberg.
+Since then, she starred in Dreamscape (1984), Power (1986), SpaceCamp (1986), Black Rain (1989), Love Affair (1994), Just Cause (1995), The Locusts (1997), and The Love Letter (1999).
+Her portraiture work has been shown in the Smithsonian National Portrait Gallery and the Pérez Art Museum Miami.

 Early life

-Capshaw was born Kathleen Sue Nail in Fort Worth, Texas, the daughter of Beverley Sue (née Simon), a travel agent and beautician, and Edwin Leon Nail, an airline employee.
-She moved to St. Louis, Missouri, at the age of five, and graduated from Hazelwood Senior High School in 1972.
-Capshaw earned a degree in education from the University of Missouri, where she was a member of Alpha Delta Pi.
-She taught Special Education at Southern Boone High School in Ashland, Missouri, and Rock Bridge High School in Columbia, Missouri.
+Capshaw was born Kathleen Sue Nail, the daughter of Edwin L. Nail (1933–1998), an airline employee and Beverly (née Simon; 1933–2013).

-She married marketing manager Robert Capshaw in January 1976 and they had one child, Jessica Capshaw, before eventually divorcing in 1980.
-However, she kept the surname Capshaw, which she used for her professional name upon becoming an actress.
+She married marketing manager Robert Capshaw in January 1976 and they had one child, Jessica Capshaw, before divorcing in 1980.
+She kept the surname Capshaw, which she used for her professional name upon becoming an actress.